Print your Admission Ticket between January 20 – February 2, 2026.

 NABNE will also send, to the single regulatory authority you indicated on your Part II Application, a transcript of your Part I (or previous NPLEX results) and the official report of your Part II – Clinical Science exam results (including the Core Clinical Science and any Clinical Elective Examinations you took).

 Exam results are the property of the examinee.
 NABNE serves as an unbiased repository of those results.
-Your exam results will only be released to the regulatory authority that you have designated on your application or transcript request, or to other parties with your written permission.
+Your NPLEX results will be released only to the regulatory authority you have designated on your NPLEX Part II application or transcript request.
 To avoid possible misinterpretation and to protect your privacy, exam results will not be reported to you by phone, fax, or email.

 MANUAL SCORING REQUEST